-Federal MP Bob Katter is calling on candidates to stand for his party, Bob Katter's Australia Party, in the NSW seat of Farrer.By Ruth Clayton
+Federal MP Bob Katter is calling on candidates to stand for his party, Bob Katter's Australia Party, in the NSW seat of Farrer.RUTH CLAYTON December 18, 2012 4:43am

 Queensland politician Bob Katter says he wants to give residents in the Farrer electorate greater choice.